8 Reasons You Have Symptoms of Too Much Thyroid Medication

 This is probably the most common issue we see in the clinic, so let me spend some more time here.

-Several years ago, I began to notice many patients coming into the clinic on thyroid hormone replacement who felt terrible.
+Several years ago, I began to notice many clients coming into the clinic who felt terrible on thyroid hormone replacement.
 After some investigation, I discovered a lot of them didn’t actually have overt hypothyroidism—meaning, they didn’t need to be on medication.

 So why were they given medication?
-Some providers prescribe thyroid hormone replacement for people with subclinical hypothyroidism (high thyroid-stimulating hormone—TSH, normal free T4), and others (especially in the functional medicine space) provide thyroid hormone as a way to lower even normal TSH levels to fit an arbitrary ideal.
+Some providers prescribe thyroid hormone replacement for people with subclinical hypothyroidism (high thyroid-stimulating hormone (TSH) and normal free T4).
+Others (especially in the functional medicine space) provide thyroid hormone as a way to lower even normal TSH levels to fit an arbitrary ideal.

 Additionally, thyroid medication may be started in people who have other health conditions that mimic a thyroid condition.
 For example: